bytesunite/li-react-fullstack-site/ch1-creating-a-react-front-end.md

 }
 </code></pre>

-If you look in *src/main.jsx* you will it uses JavaScript to grab an element from *index.html* and renders the *App* component.
+If you look in *src/main.jsx* it uses JavaScript to grab an element from *index.html* and renders the *App* component.
 The *App* component is the main component for a React application.
 So let's try to render the *HomePage* component inside the *App* component.
 To do this open "src/App.jsx" and replace all the content following the *return* statement.
 Instead, after the return statement provide `<HomePage />`.
 This by itself will not work.
 We need to import the component before we can use it in the App component.

 <pre><code>
 import './App.css';